ram1023/netflix-gpt/README.md

 # Building prerequisites

-1. Create react application using create-react-app
+- Create react application using create-react-app
-2. Setup tailwind version 3
+- Setup tailwind version 3
-3. Header
+- Header
-4. Routing using react router
+- Routing using react router
-5. Login Form
+- Login Form
-6. SignUp Form
+- SignUp Form
-7. Form Validation
+- Form Validation
-8. useRef Hook
+- useRef Hook
-9. Firebase setup
+- Firebase setup
-10. Deploying app to production
+- Deploying app to production
-11. Create Sign up user account in firebase
+- Create Sign up user account in firebase
-12. Create sign in using firebase for authentication
+- Create sign in using firebase for authentication
-13. Create a redux store for saving user info
+- Create a redux store "appStore" for storing loggedin user from firebase
+- Create a userSlice for storing logged in user info
-14. Create Sign out feature
+- Create Sign out feature
-15. AuthSigninSignout listener is moved to Header page so that it can check if user is signed in or not and redirect to /browse or /login accordingly
+- AuthSigninSignout listener is moved to Header page so that it can check if user is signed in or not and redirect to /browse or /login accordingly
-16. Bug :
+- Bug :
-    Even though user is signed out /browse works (which is wrong) Even though user is signed in login works (which is wrong)
+  a.
+Even though user is signed out /browse works (which is wrong)
+  b.
+Even though user is signed in login works (which is wrong)
   Fix:
   a. when user is signed in , navigate to /browse
   b. when user is signed out , navigate to /login
+- Unsubscribe to onAuthStateChanged API whenever Header component is unmounted
+- Add hardcoded values to constants.js file
+- Register for TMDB API KEY and then use now playing movies API
+- Create a moviesSlice for storing NowPlayingMovies API list by creating a new custom hook "useNowPlayingMovies" -

 # Features